 Whether you want to save money or just inject a little homemade charm into your wedding, there are so many types of DIY paper decorations you can make for your ceremony and reception.
 Paper is so versatile and can be used for anything from transforming paper into garlands, lanterns, and other decor for the ceremony.
-Paper can be used for labels with pretty lettering for table assignments, dessert tray signs, and to put on party favors for guests.
+Paper can be used for labels with pretty lettering for table assignments, dessert tray signs, or to party favors decor for guests.

 Here are our seven favorite paper DIY projects to try out in preparation for your big day:

 You want to have save-the-dates, but you don’t want to pay for the high cost of printing?
-Try creating your own!
+Try creating your own.
 By using some cardstock, creative lettering, and a cute photo of the two of you, you can make something that’s just as adorable as the cards you can find online.
-Best of all, you won’t have the same old save-the-dates that everyone else has—you’ll have something completely original and totally unique.
+Best of all, you won’t have the same old save-the-dates that everyone else has—you’ll have something totally unique.

 Paper poufs, or tissue pom-poms, are really simple to make.
-They are a really attractive way to spruce up the entrance of a reception area, or to hang up in trees at an outdoor wedding, or use as the focal part of your alter.
+They are an attractive way to spruce up the entrance of a reception area or pretty homemade accents to hang up in trees at an outdoor wedding.
+They can also be used as the focal part of your alter.
 Best of all, it’s inexpensive to make a whole bunch of these pom-poms.
 All you need are sheets of tissue paper, scissors, and a bag of pipe cleaners.
 They can be made fairly quickly if one or two friends help you.

 Labels for the Reception